Chromebook vs Laptop: Which Should You Buy in 2022

 Now we’ll take a closer look at some of the differences between Windows PCs and Chromebooks.
 Here are some characteristics of a Windows PC:

-- It runs on MS Windows 10 (and soon, Windows 11)
+- It runs on MS Windows 11 or previous versions such as Windows 10, 8, 7 etc.

-- It runs Windows apps such as various MS titles and lots of third-party software
+- It runs Windows apps such as various MS titles and lots of third-party software.

-- It is available as both a laptop and a desktop
+- It is available as both a laptop and a desktop.

-- It can be configured to accommodate basic productivity or more resource-intensive needs
+- It can be configured to accommodate basic productivity or more resource-intensive needs.

 Chromebooks, on the other hand, have the following traits: